 I’d never heard of alt-right YouTube celebrities Baked Alaska or Millenial Matt before this week, but I was, like a lot of parents, horrified the first time my son clicked away from the (parentally screened and approved) gameplay videos of StampyCat and iBallisticSquid and stumbled into the very popular gameplay videos and reviews of foul-mouthed Internet celebrity PewDiePie.

-All of the above made me doubly grateful to see this Medium piece from half of my family’s favourite YouTube duo.
+They weren’t funny to begin with, bro.this Medium piece from half of my family’s favourite YouTube duo.
 From Rhett McLaughlin, Thoughts on Confederate Statues from a Southern White Male.

 Growing up in the South, I was told (and unfortunately believed) a number of things about the Confederacy.
 Of course, I heard the common Southern sentiment that the Civil War was about states’ rights and definitely not slavery, but I was also told that the Confederate generals were upstanding and honorable men, while the Union generals consisted of morally corrupt misfits.
 I was told that many Southern slaveowners treated their slaves well (aside from the whole “forcing them to be slaves” part, I guess).
 I even heard that the Northern, non-slave-holding states were just as racist and oppressive as the South (maybe even more so).

 The fact that none of this was true didn’t matter […]

 This same revisionist and racist mindset is what fueled the erecting of Confederate memorials throughout the South.
 The vast majority of them were built between 1895 and World War I, a time of violent persecution of black people as well as the systemic and government-sanctioned oppression of Jim Crow laws.
 Some statues were put up during the civil rights movement.
 Their message was clear: the South belongs to whites.